-China Cove is an emerald green cove with a tiny pocket beach and is a must-see of this California hike at Point Lobos.
+China Cove is an emerald green cove with a tiny pocket beach and is a must-see of this Point Lobos Loop Trail.
 It’s a narrow deep sandy beach surrounded by rock walls.
 At low tide, you can find a small cave and a rock arch in the south wall.

 Cypress Grove Trail

 Cypress Grove Trail is one of the most popular hikes at Point Lobos and for good reason!
 This short, clifftop loop takes you through dense cypress groves like the Allan Memorial Grove and also near several coves with gorgeous coastal views.
 Moreover, the California hike trail is a relatively flat, leisurely stroll under the thick canopy of Monterey Cypress.
 Definitely, Point Lobos is one of only two places in the entire world where you can find native Monterey Cypress (the other being Pebble Beach, CA), as they prefer moist areas constantly surrounded by fog.